 What is Domain Driven Design (DDD)?
 If you read this Wikipedia article you will see that it talks about DDD consisting of a number of high-level concepts and practices.
 It refers to a ubiquitous language meaning that the domain model should form a common language given by domain experts for describing system requirements.
-It talks about breaking the domain into its entities, value objects, aggregates, events, services, repositories and factories.
+It talks about breaking the domain into its entities, value objects, data transfer objects, aggregates, events, services, repositories and factories.
 The primary focus of this process is the domain logic, the business rules for that domain.
 Any logic which is not specific to a particular domain, such as communicating with the database or the user interface, is left until last as it is considered to be nothing more than an implementation detail.

 I have been designing and building enterprise applications for nearly 4 decades, and this is NOT the way that I do it.
 The design and implementation of any software application has the following phases: